OpenDSU/docssite/pages/beginners/DSU Object (RFC-063).md

 ## Function getManifest(callback)

-**Description**: Each DSU uses a manifest file containing the DSU metadata to keep references of the mount points to other DSUs.
+<p style='text-align: justify;'><b>Description</b>: Each DSU uses a manifest file containing the DSU metadata to keep references of the mount points to other DSUs.</p>

 Returns a manifest instance of the DSU.